 There are a wide range of Eurail Passes available so if you are asking yourself “what Eurail pass should I buy?” or “what is the best Eurail Pass?” the answer will largely depend on how many countries you wish to visit but there are a few other things to consider.

-This Pass is available in durations 3, 5, 7, 10 or 15 days of travel within a one month period, or 15 or 22 days or 1, 2 or 3 months consecutive travel.
+The Eurail Global Pass is available in durations of 4, 5 and 7 days of travel within a one month period; 10 or 15 days travel within a two month period; 15 or 22 continuous days of travel; or 1, 2 or 3 months’ travel.

 How much is a Eurorail Pass?

 Eurail Passes vary in price depending on the number of travel days required and the number of countries covered by the Pass as well as the class of travel.